 - 5.4.
-County's Discretion to Convert-Deliver an Eligible Municipal Project to a County Project.
-County may elect, at any time prior to executing a Surtax Funding Agreement for the project and with the consent of the applicable Municipality(ies) (which consent shall not be unreasonably withheld), to have County or FDOT deliver convert any Eligible Municipal Project Municipal Capital Project to a County project.
-County will provide written notice to the Municipality of its intent to deliverconvert the project.
-In such circumstances, the funding that would have been provided to Municipality for it to deliver the Eligible Municipal Project will be retained by County and/or paid to FDOT for the construction of the project.
-Notwithstanding the delivery conversion of an Eligible Municipal Capital Project by County or FDOT to a County project, the funding for the project will be counted toward that Fiscal Year's satisfaction of County's Minimum Annual Guarantee obligations, and the timing of funding the project will be determined by County in its sole discretion. - 5.5.
+County's Discretion to Convert an Eligible Municipal Project to a County Project.
+County may elect, at any time prior to executing a Surtax Funding Agreement for the project and with the consent of the applicable Municipality(ies) (which consent shall not be unreasonably withheld), to convert any Municipal Capital Project to a County project.
+County will provide written notice to the Municipality of its intent to convert the project.
+Notwithstanding the conversion of a Municipal Capital Project to a County project, the funding for the project will be counted toward that Fiscal Year's satisfaction of County's Minimum Annual Guarantee obligations, and the timing of funding the project will be determined by County in its sole discretion. - 5.5.
 Surtax Funding Agreements.
-For each funded-Eligible Municipal Project, the Municipalities shall receive Transportation Surtax Proceeds from County subject to and upon execution of a Surtax Funding Agreement between County and Municipality.
+For each funded Eligible Municipal Project, the Municipalities shall receive Transportation Surtax Proceeds from County subject to and upon execution of a Surtax Funding Agreement between County and Municipality.
 Transportation Surtax-funded Eligible Municipal Projects must comply with the County Business Enterprise Program (in effect at the time the Surtax Funding Agreement is executed) and include a CBE Goal as determined by the Office of Economic and Small Business Development.
-As of the Effective Date, each Eligible Municipal Project (other than On-demand Transportation Services) shall include, to the extent permitted by Applicable Law, at least a 30% CBE commitment of the Transportation Surtax Proceeds utilized for the project, unless such requirement is determined inapplicable by the Director of County's Office of Economic and Small Business Development or is modified or waived by the County Commission.
-In addition to the foregoing, each Surtax Funding Agreement will include various requirements that Municipality must agree to in connection with the project, including without limitation requirements that it comply with all Applicable Law relating to the procurement of the contractor performing the work, the utilization of certain provisions contained within County's surtax-funded construction contract, obligations to provide financial and status reports regarding the project for the project's duration, adequate supporting documentation, and such other requirements as may be requested by MAP Administration.
+As of the Effective Date, each Eligible Municipal Project (other than On-demand Transportation Services) shall include at least a 30% CBE commitment of the Transportation Surtax Proceeds utilized for the project, unless such requirement is determined inapplicable by the Director of County's Office of Economic and Small Business Development or is modified or waived by the County Commission.
+In addition to the foregoing, each Surtax Funding Agreement will include various requirements that Municipality must agree to in connection with the project, including without limitation requirements that it comply with all Applicable Law relating to the procurement of the contractor performing the work, the utilization of certain provisions contained within County's surtaxfunded construction contract, obligations to provide financial and status reports regarding the project for the project's duration, adequate supporting documentation, and such other requirements as may be requested by MAP Administration.